mathriddle/ColabTurtlePlus/README.md

 Run the code cell to install the library.

-**Note:** The original non-class version of ColabTurtlePlus can be installed using !pip install ColabTurtlePlus==1.5
+**Note:** The previous non-class version of ColabTurtlePlus can be installed using !pip install ColabTurtlePlus==1.5.

 Usage
 ----